"Global Aestheticism and the Invention of Japan: Cosmopolitan Encounters around 1900," a lecture by Stefano Evangelista

 Stefano Evangelista teaches English literature at Oxford University.
 He specializes in British and comparative literature, with a focus on the late nineteenth and early twentieth centuries, and the history of sexuality.
 He is the author or Hellenism, Reception, Gods in Exile: British Aestheticism and Ancient Greece (2009) and his edited volumes include The Reception of Oscar Wilde in Europe (2010), Algernon Charles Swinburne: Unofficial Laureate (2013), Literature and Sculpture in the Fin de Siècle (2017) and, most recently, Arthur Symons: Poet, Critic, Vagabond (2018).
 He is currently completing a monograph on literary cosmopolitanism at the turn of the twentieth century, for which he has been awarded a British Academy mid-career fellowship.

 A reception in the Robert West Library, Park Hall 261 will follow Dr. Evangelista's talk.
-The lecture and reception are free and open to the public, and are sponsored by the English Department's Rodney Baine Lecture Fund, the Willson Center for Humanities and Arts, and UGA's History Department.
+The lecture and reception are free and open to the public, and are sponsored by the English Department's Rodney Baine Lecture Fund and the Willson Center for Humanities and Arts.
+Dr. Evangelista's talk has been co-sponsored by the UGA at Oxford program.